Dakota War of 1862: Early Dakota offensives

-Confident with their initial success, the Dakota continued their offensive and attacked the settlement of New Ulm, Minnesota, on August 19, 1862, and again on August 23, 1862.
-Dakota warriors had initially decided not to attack the strongly defended Fort Ridgely along the river, and turned toward the town, killing settlers along the way.
+Emboldened by their initial success, the Dakota continued their offensive and attacked the settlement of New Ulm, Minnesota, on August 19, 1862, and again on August 23, 1862.
+Dakota men had initially decided not to attack the strongly defended Fort Ridgely along the river, and turned toward the town, killing settlers along the way.
 By the time New Ulm was attacked, residents had organized defenses in the town center and were able to keep the Dakota at bay during the brief siege.
-Dakota warriors penetrated parts of the defenses and burned much of the town.
+Dakota men penetrated parts of the defenses and burned much of the town.
 By that evening, a thunderstorm dampened the warfare, preventing further Dakota attacks.

 Regular soldiers and militia from nearby towns (including two companies of the 5th Minnesota Infantry Regiment, then stationed at Fort Ridgely) reinforced New Ulm.
 Residents continued to build barricades around the town.

 The Dakota attacked Fort Ridgely on August 20 and 22, 1862.
 Although the Dakota were not able to take the fort, they ambushed a relief party from the fort to New Ulm on August 21.
 The defense at the Battle of Fort Ridgely further limited the ability of the American forces to aid outlying settlements.
 The Dakota raided farms and small settlements throughout south central Minnesota and what was then eastern Dakota Territory.